The Best Ad Blockers for Firefox 2026

 Firefox's website for the uBlock Origin extension calls it "a wide-spectrum content blocker with CPU and memory efficiency as a primary feature."

-What we liked
+What I liked

-Unique filters: We also liked that the extension offers a multitude of filter lists that you can enable or disable within your settings.
+Unique filters: I also liked that the extension offers a multitude of filter lists that you can enable or disable within your settings.
 These lists are additional options beyond their default settings, such as:

-• AdGuard Annoyances: Blocks cookie notifications, pop-ups, mobile app banners, widgets, and other annoyances
+• AdGuard Annoyances: Blocks cookie notifications, pop-ups, mobile app banners, widgets, and other annoyances.

-• Dan Pollock’s hosts file: Stops your PC from connecting to certain internet hosts to protect you from spyware and pop-up traps, prevent further tracking, and reduce bandwidth use
+• Dan Pollock's hosts file: Stops your PC from connecting to certain internet hosts to protect you from spyware and pop-up traps, prevent further tracking, and reduce bandwidth use.

-What we didn’t like
+What I didn't like

-Growing pains: uBlock Origin released its JavaScript blocking feature in September 2018, taking the extension a step forward in blocking Javascript that can hide malware or attempt exploits.
+Growing pains: uBlock Origin released its JavaScript blocking feature in September 2018, taking the extension a step forward in blocking JavaScript that can hide malware or attempt exploits.
 While this was a positive step for the organization, some user reviews from the Firefox browser extension showed concern about the feature automatically blocking certain websites.
-Luckily, the developer addressed the issue by fixing it in GitHub and responding directly to the review.

 uBlock Origin pros and cons